SachithKasthuriarachchi/DesignPatterns/Chapter 1/exercises.md

 ### Write notes on Object, Methods, Requests.

 Object: Object handles requests via its methods.
+The only way an object executes an operation is via a request and operations are the only way that is capable of changing the object's internal state.
+Object encapsulates its data and operations.

 Methods: Methods handle requests.
 A method has a name, input parameters and output type which together known as the signature of a method.

-Requests:

 ## Question 8

 ### What is encapsulation?

-- Encapsulation is hiding implementation
+- Encapsulation describes binding data and operations which work on that data in a single unit.

 ## Question 9

 ### What is Facade and Flyweight patterns?

+- Facade pattern describes how to model complete subsystems as objects
+- Flyweight pattern describes supporting hugh number of objects at their finest granularities

 ## Question 10